Mistakes That I Believe Volvo Is Making

 For example around 20 years ago I think Volvo decided to source Electronic Throttlebody Modules (ETM's) from some Italian supplier for some vehicles instead of a supplier like Bosch and vehicles were stalling and having issues.
 Volvo also had the bright idea to go to a 6cyl Engine in S80 and XC90 T6 models (1999-2006) that required a different transmission Volvo had to source that I believe had serious reliability problems and premature failure when Volvo had a 5cyl Engine they could have used with a proven transmission.

 2. Unfortunately I think Volvo is continuing to make decisions that are not good for business and will only drive away customers.
-For example I have seen complaints about premature brake pad wear on new Volvo models with brake pads being worn at only around 15,000 miles.
+For example I have seen complaints about premature brake wear on new Volvo models with brake pads being worn at only around 15,000 miles.
+I also believe Volvo is having an issue with rotors warping and causing vibration at low miles.
+Nobody wants to drive around in a luxury vehicle with a slight shake in the steering wheel.
 When customers have issues like this they are probably going to never buy another Volvo.
-I have the feeling Volvo must have changed suppliers because Volvo brake pads and rotors for our 2005 V70 and S80 were very high quality.
+Volvo brake pads and rotors for our 2005 V70 and S80 were high quality and never had premature wear or vibration.
 I just don't understand when Volvo has something great why they would complicate things.

 I feel this is similar to our warranty replacement leather dash with defects like holes under the infotainment screen.
 I feel Volvo switched suppliers without fully inspecting and comparing with the original dashes.
 I believe Volvo should have mocked up the trim for the infotainment screen and dash vent trim, compared to the original dashes and should have caught the issues.